Modern Slavery policy

 Our supply chain

-Our large and diverse Group structure is reflected in the breadth and complexity of our UK supply chain that has more than 2,000 established members.
+Our large and varied Group business offering is reflected in the breadth and complexity of our UK supply chain that has more than 3,000 established members.
 We engage with a wide variety of organisations for a broad range of goods and services - primarily corporate, construction and property related, but also some more specialist requirements.

 Our supply chain members are diverse not only in the goods and services they provide, but also in the size and structure of their organisations - from the very small to multi-nationals.
 We encourage smaller businesses to apply to join our supply chain in order to promote local business initiatives in the UK.